Michael-Bar/Bootstrap-elastic-net-algo/README.md

-# Weather-and-repayment_OAF-Kenya
+# Overview

-Using a bootstrap elastic net algo to understand the role of highly correlated climactic variables on program adoption and repayment, OAF 2017
+Quick and dirty implementation of a bootstrap elastic net algorithm to understand the predictive value of highly correlated climactic and weather variables for [One Acre Fund](oneacrefund.org) program adoption and repayment (2017).